Hell's Kitchen (American TV series): Setting

 For the show's first two seasons, the Hell's Kitchen restaurant set itself was housed in the former studios of Los Angeles television station KCOP at 915 North La Brea Avenue, in Hollywood, which at one time hosted production of game shows Tic Tac Dough and The Joker's Wild.
 KCOP was acquired by News Corporation in 2001 and its studios were integrated with those of Fox affiliate KTTV in 2003, leaving the La Brea facility vacant.
 Originally the studio was put up for sale, but in the end they were retooled for the production of Hell's Kitchen.
 The dining room area was the location of the former KCOP news studios, and living quarters for the contestants were built behind the restaurant.

-Before season three, the Hell's Kitchen facility was moved to Century Studios at 3322 La Cienega Place in Los Angeles.
+Before season three, the Hell's Kitchen facility was moved to 20th Century Studios at 3322 La Cienega Place in Los Angeles.
 From seasons 4-18, Hell's Kitchen's venue has been located at 8660 Hayden Place in Culver City.
 According to Arthur Perkins, the soundstage is only open for audience members when taping is taking place.
-The studio sits on the former location of the RKO Forty Acres backlot, which was used in movies such as Gone With The Wind and television series such as The Andy Griffith Show and Adventures of Superman.
-The studio building sits on the location of the military camp seen in the television series Gomer Pyle, U.S.M.C..

-The first 18 seasons were produced at those modified warehouses in Los Angeles which included the restaurant, dual kitchen facilities, and dormitories where the contestants resided while on the show.
+The first 18 seasons were produced in modified warehouses in Los Angeles which included the restaurant, dual kitchen facilities, and dormitories where the contestants resided while on the show.
 The nineteenth and twentieth seasons were filmed at the Caesars Entertainment Studios property near the Las Vegas Strip.
 Seasons 21 and 22 were shot back-to-back in Burbank, California, in what used to be an IKEA building.
+Seasons 23 and 24 will be filmed at the Foxwoods Resort Casino in Mashantucket, Connecticut.

 Accusations of staging

 The series has drawn numerous online and editorial accusations of staging and dramatic license, mostly due to editing techniques of the producers, who splice together several hours of footage from a dinner service, in order to make certain contestants appear as poor performers, later justifying their elimination.
 This was most obvious when one episode featured clips showing Amanda "Tek" Moore, who was already eliminated, in the background, still cooking three episodes after her elimination.

-One of the most controversial accusations of staging on Hell's Kitchen relates to an incident with contestant Joseph Tinnelly from Season 6, who, during one elimination round, angrily confronted Ramsay, challenging him to fight, and was then escorted off the set.
-The incident drew immediate fire from critics as an overplayed and possibly faked scene, conducted to cause action and tension on the show in order to spark viewer interest.